RS-232 to I2C/SPI/1-Wire Translator

 Wddd - wait for 1-255 milliseconds.

-* - reverse/unreverse direction of bit transfers (read and write)
+ctrl-R - reverse/unreverse direction of bit transfers (read and write I2C or SPI)

-Full line buffering with backspacing is supported.
+Full line buffering of command strings with backspacing is supported.
 Be sure to enter all hex bytes as 2 hex digits (spacing between bytes is optional).
 Decimal values may be entered as 1-3 digits.
-If you specified reverse bit mode with the '*' command, it will be indicated in front of the prompt.
+If you specified reverse bit mode with the ^R command, '*' will be indicated in front of the prompt.

 Set your terminal program for normal CR and LF processing, 9600 baud no handshake.
 The Scan command depends on this by rewriting data on the same line (issuing CR with no LF) until an address match is found.